KKWANH/usb_relay_node/src/usb_relay/README.md

 module.

 ### Changing the name of a module
-Run the Python file [set_serial.py].
+Run the Python script [set_serial.py].
 Then, plug in the module if it is currently unplugged, or unplug it and plug it back in.
 Then, enter the new name.